Interactive hiking guide

 Alta Via 1 - Dolomites

-The classic Alta Via 1 traverses from north to south, but we flipped the script and did it the other way around.
+The classic Alta Via 1 traverses from north to south, but we flipped the script and hiked it in reverse.
 The amount of kilometers is the same but since we started from a lower altitude and finished in a higher place the total elevation gain is about 1000m more than the classic way.
 The only reason we decided to do it in reverse was to avoid hiking in a queue with the crowds.

 Normally, the route is completed in 10 days which allows you to hike at a comfortable pace.
 We aimed for 8 days but ended up wrapping it up in 7.
 Our days varied from 5 to 10 hours, counting breaks.
 We camped most of the nights but it's possible to complete the hike without carrying a tent.
 There are several mountain huts and little hotels along the way.

 The Dolomites are famous for their via ferratas which can be scary to many people and you'd need extra equipment.
-Lucky for us, Alta Via 1 doesn't require any fancy skills – no climbing or ladders.
+Lucky for us, Alta Via 1 is beginner-friendly and doesn't require any fancy skills – no climbing or ladders.

-That being said, the overall grading for Alta Via 1 in our opinion is moderate.
-We had a few exhausting days but if you complete it in 9 or 10 days it would be a moderate hike, making it a great option for someone who's just starting out with long distance hikes.
-The route is well-kept with many signposts and the trail varies from 4x4 tracks to narrow but clear paths.
+That being said, the overall grading for Alta Via 1 in our opinion is medium hard.
+We had a few exhausting days but if you complete it in 9 or 10 days it would be a moderate hike, making it a great option for someone who's just starting out with long-distance hikes.
+The route is well-kept with many signposts and the trail varies from 4x4 tracks to narrow but clear paths, making it an excellent introduction to hiking in the Dolomites.

 Explore the Dolomites without the technicality of via ferratas